Malaysia Single Entry Visa

 - Copy of birth certificate (for minor applicants)

-- Digital copy of the last traveled exit stamp on your passport (if you have traveled to Malaysia before)
+- Digital copy of the last traveled exit stamp on your passport (Bangladeshi citizens who have previously traveled to Malaysia only)

 Once the Malaysia single-entry visa has been approved, the applicant will receive a copy sent to an email address they provided during the application process.